PlaytimeForTheBuck/ptb-scrapper/README.md

+## Deprecated

+Inspired by the essence of this project I created [GGFilter.com](http://ggfilter.com/), which has similar goals of helping you find games, but with a greater scope and infrastructure.

 ### DB Scrapper for PlaytimeForTheBuck

 This database scrapper sails across the Ste*m oceans and picks up information about the games.